RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 PacletUninstall["Rubi"]
 ```

-To remove the Rubi package for Mathematica 7 or later, delete the directory named "Rubi" from the directory returned by the Mathematica commmand
+To remove the Rubi package for Mathematica 7 or later, delete the **<font face="courier">Rubi</font>** folder from the directory returned by the Mathematica commmand

 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]